 - Women get over their ex’s faster than men.
 Therefore, all women get over their ex’s faster than men.

-Learn More3.
+Get Instant Access3.
 The Bandwagon Fallacy

-The bandwagon fallacy transpires when you believe something is real or acceptable only because it’s widely believed in or popular.
+The Bandwagon Fallacy transpires when you believe something is real or acceptable only because it’s widely believed in or popular.
 (3)

 Naturally, Tristan talked to his friends about his betrayal one day, compared his partner with theirs, and in the end, adopted the same belief they had — all women cheat.

-4. The Appeal to nature fallacy
+4. The Appeal To Nature Fallacy

 - Women are naturally better caregivers.
 Therefore, it’s good if they look after children.